S-Dey/portfolio-site/README.md

 Here is a breakdown of principal files of this project:

   - `index.html` - The main HTML Web page.
-  - `main.css` - This file contains CSS rules for the Web page.
+  - `main.css` - This file contains the CSS rules for the Web page.

 ## Frameworks Used
 In this project, the following frameworks have been used: